-(It is Tuesday morning day 5; Mr. Leousis is once again replacing the gym teacher but not for gym.
+(It is Tuesday morning day 5; Mr. Leousis is once again replacing the gym teacher but not for physical education.
 Today, the class was supposed to have CPR.
 He addresses the students :)

-"Normally, you people bug me to tell you a story but today, I am excited because the story I am about to tell you, fits in with this course of CPR.
+"Normally, you people bug me to tell you a story, but today, I am excited because the story I am about to present to you, fits in with this course of CPR.
 I do not think a teacher could devise a better strategy to teach the importance of this subject than to speak about an actual personal life experience.
 There are three such short stories I wish to share with you.
 So here we go:

 I ended my school day and headed for home; it was an hour-long drive to the suburbs.
-I longed to get home and be with my young children, Yllet and Eiffe: Yllet was almost a toddler of two and newborn Eiffe was only weeks old.
-I would normally attend to my son, Yllet and read to him a children's story while my wife would nurse Eiffe, just before we turned in for the night.
-I had gone to bed, waiting for my wife to arrive when her normal lullaby songs she would sing the baby stopped; this was not the way it was normally done: She would place the baby in her crib and continue the lullaby until she reached our bedroom, so that the baby would continue hearing the maternal sounds, yet now she went silent!
+I longed to get home and be with my young children, Yllet and Eiffe: Yllet was almost a toddler of two, and newborn Eiffe was only weeks old.
+I would typically attend to my son, Yllet, and read to him a children's story while my wife would nurse Eiffe, just before we turned in for the night: I had gone to bed, waiting for my wife to arrive.
+Usually, after nursing the infant, my wife would hum a lullaby as she would leave the baby's room until she came next door to our bedroom; this time, it was different; she had gone unusually silent!

 Seconds later, she appears at the door, gasping for air, calling out to me, "Louis, the baby isn't breathing"!
-I immediately jumped up, went into the baby's room and sure enough, the baby had gone silent.
-I picked her tiny body up and moved towards the bathroom sink where I tried desperately to think of what I must do; what had I seen in the film that I could use.
+I immediately jumped up, went into the baby's room, and sure enough, the baby had gone silent.
+I picked her tiny body up and moved towards the bathroom sink where I tried desperately to think of what I must do; what had I seen in the film at school that day that I could use.

 Sure enough, in the CPR film, there was a five-minute scene of someone holding a doll, fully rested on their left arm and using their right hand to try to dislodge whatever was stuck in the baby's mouth or throat.
 I tried doing this but to no avail; the baby's pink color was getting blue, and my panic was hitting the roof of my throbbing pulse!
 I called out to my wife to run and get the neighbor to care for our toddler while I tried mouth to mouth and whatever else came to my mind to try to save our baby.
 There was no time to call for an ambulance.
 We got into our car, a standard, VW, Rabbit model car.
 My wife could not drive a standard car so now, I had to manage all.
 Press the clutch, change gears while holding the baby in one hand, blowing into her mouth and doing much praying: "Please ancients save my baby!"